olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 > * **Themes and Problems in Philosophy of Science of the XX century** (20013-20014)

 #### Minor in “History and Philosophy of Science”
-Department of History and Philosophy of Science
+*Faculty of Sciences, Department of History and Philosophy of Science*

 > * **Science and Art** (2009-2014) (*sillabus* [**here**](https://webpages.ciencias.ulisboa.pt/~ommartins/docencia/ciencia_arte.htm))
 > * **Science and Culture** (2011-2013) (*also offered in General Studies*)